Info

 Info 256 will be capped by a semester-long project (involving one to three students), involving natural language processing in support of an empirical research question.
 The project will be comprised of four components:

-• — Project proposal and literature review.
+• — Project proposal and literature review (4 points).
 Students will propose the research question to be examined, motivate its rationale as an interesting question worth asking, and assess its potential to contribute new knowledge by situating it within related literature in the scientific community.
-(2 pages; 5 sources)

 • — Final report.
-The final report will include a complete description of work undertaken for the project, including data collection, development of methods, experimental details (complete enough for replication), comparison with past work, and a thorough analysis.
+The final report will include a complete description of work undertaken for the project--including data collection, development of methods, experimental details (complete enough for replication), comparison with past work, and a thorough analysis--and will submit code and data to reproduce the results in the paper.
 Projects will be evaluated according to standards for conference publication—including clarity, originality, soundness, substance, evaluation, meaningful comparison, and impact (of ideas, software, and/or datasets).
-(6 pages, not including references)

 • — Presentation.
-At the end of the semester, teams will present their work to the class and broader Berkeley community in a poster session in-class on 11/27.
+At the end of the semester, teams will present their work to the class and broader Berkeley community in a poster session in-class on 12/2 and 12/4.

 Policies